amurtadha/ADI-main/README.md

  # Arabic Dialect Identification
- A model  for learning under semi-supervised settings

  This is the source code for the paper: Mohammed Abdelmajeed, Ahmed Murtadha et al. "Leveraging Unlabeled Corpus for Arabic Dialect Identification".

+ We aim to leverage unlabeled data to enhance the performance of deep neural networks on Arabic Dialect Identification in adversarial settings.

 # Data

-The datasets used in our experminents can be downloaded from this [link](https://drive.google.com/file/d/1NYm5CVXK7vqn-Nf8rnin-4iAxWeJcKVv/view?usp=sharing).
+The unlabeled data used in our experminents can be downloaded from this [link](https://drive.google.com/file/d/1NYm5CVXK7vqn-Nf8rnin-4iAxWeJcKVv/view?usp=sharing).

 # Prerequisites:
 Required packages are listed in the requirements.txt file: